 A: We distribute our data in formats that are compatible with most computing environments and operating systems.

 - Environments: Standalone workstation (recommended), private network (recommended), networked or client-server (not-recommended).
 We do not recommend the client-server solution due to the delay in approval necessitated by the extended review process that this configuration requires.
 If you intend to use this configuration, be sure to read this memorandum on client security.

 - Operating Systems: Windows 7 (Professional, Ultimate, or Enterprise), Mac OS-X 10.4.x and above, all flavors of Unix.
 Contact HRS if your operating system is not on this list.
-Note: We encourage you to move from Windows XP to Windows 7.
+Note: Windows XP is no longer supported.

 - Workstation Configuration: We recommend the use of secured desktop systems with wireless access removed or permanently disabled.
 The use of laptop or tablet computers is strongly discouraged and will be approved only in extraordinary circumstances.